 Signs – The first sign of fleas is likely to be scratching.
-If you see your dog scratching more than usual and often in the same place.
+Your dog is likely to be scratching more than usual and often in the same place.

 How to check – Checking your dog for fleas can be tricky as Fleas are tiny.
-The simplest way is to sit your dog down on a piece of blank paper and come his fur over the paper.
-If you discover little flecks of dirt hold the paper up to the light.
-If the flecks are brown or red in colour there’s a high chance your dog has fleas.
+The simplest way is to sit your dog down on a piece of blank paper and combe his fur over the paper.
+If you discover little flecks of dirt, hold the paper up to the light.
+If the flecks are brown or red in colour, there’s a high chance your dog has fleas.

-What to do – Firstly to eradicate Fleas altogether you have to stop them multiplying.
-Wash and clean any dog bedding or favourite blankie thoroughly and then speak to your Vet about specific treatment.
+What to do – Firstly, to eradicate Fleas altogether, you have to stop them multiplying.
+Wash and clean any dog bedding or favourite blankie thoroughly and then speak to your Vet about a specific treatment.

-Ticks – ticks are another External parasite which is common in dogs.
-Ticks themselves although irritating are usually harmless however in some causes they can pass on serious diseases like Lyme Disease.
+Ticks – ticks are another External parasite that is common in dogs.
+Ticks themselves, although irritating, are usually harmless however in some cases they can pass on serious diseases like Lyme Disease. – Dangers of ticks

-What to Do – Your Vet is the best person to get advice from regarding ticks, but there are other methods which are sometimes disputed.
-A colleague of mine swears blind a long bath can help by drowning ticks, but as I said there are mixed opinions.
+What to Do – Your vet is the best person to get advice from regarding ticks, but there are other methods that are sometimes disputed.
+A colleague of mine swears blind a long bath can help by drowning ticks, but as I said, there are mixed opinions.